Introduction to Office Carpets

 A quality commercial carpet has a life expectancy of 10-30 years and will remain in tip-top shape as long as it is properly maintained.

-How will this space be used?
+How will the different spaces in the office be used?

 Read more for further details on